TylerDeSouza/Tour-of-Heroes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.

+## Description

+This is a project I'm working on to learn Angular.
+I'm following the Tour of Heroes tutorial from the official Angular documentation found here: `https://angular.io/tutorial`.
+The project is hosted on Heroku and can be found here: `https://tour-of-heroes-angular-app.herokuapp.com`.

+## Version

+This project uses node version 12.18.2 and npm version 6.14.5.

+## Install instructions

+run `npm install`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.